The Alabaster Mosque

 Location and Access

-Situated within the Cairo Citadel complex in Islamic Cairo, the mosque is easily accessible via taxi or guided tour.
-The Citadel itself offers panoramic views of Cairo, and on clear days, the Pyramids of Giza are visible in the distance.
+Situated within the Cairo Citadel complex, the mosque is easily accessible via taxi or guided tour.
+The Citadel itself offers panoramic views of Cairo, and on clear days, you can even glimpse the pyramids from the hilltop.

 Best Times to Visit

 The best time to visit the mosque is during the early morning or late afternoon to avoid the crowds and harsh sun.
-Evening visits offer the added bonus of golden hour photography with the mosque bathed in soft light.
+Evening visits offer golden-hour photography with the mosque bathed in soft light.

 Dress Code and Visitor Etiquette